microsoft/api-extractor.com-website/pages/messages/ae-missing-getter.md

 ## Remarks

-An TypeScript property is conventionally used to indicate an API that behaves similar to reading/writing a variable.
+TypeScript properties are conventionally used to indicate an API that behaves similar to reading or writing a variable.
-For example, style guides often recommend against usages such as:
+For example, style guides often recommend:

-- property getters that perform expensive/complex operations
+- property getters shouldn't perform expensive/complex operations
-- property getters that cause observable side-effects (e.g. advancing the stream pointer each time a property is read)
+- property getters shouldn't cause observable side-effects (e.g. reading the property moves a stream pointer forwards)
-- property getters that throw exceptions
+- property getters should avoid throwing exceptions

-From this perspective, it would be very strange to have a property getter with no setter.
-After assigning a value to a variable, intuitively a developer will expect to be able to read it back.
+In the same way, it would be strange to declare a property getter without a setter.
+After assigning a value to a variable, intuitively a developer would expect to be able to read the assigned value.

-Example:
+Consider this example:

 ```ts
 /**